khepin/azay/README.md

 ![build status on circleci](https://circleci.com/gh/khepin/partibus.svg?style=shield)

+## Why?

+To build parsers and or compilers.

+This helps turn structured text into structured data.
+And then helps you manipulate that structured data.

+This could be used to build the next great PHP templating engine or extract data from templated documents.

+This can also replace complex regular expressions by providing a more understandable syntax.

 ## Features

 This aims to be the easiest, most simple way to build parsers in PHP.